Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 County: Torrance, San Miguel

-History: Route 3 has had a continuous existence since the mid-1920s, but no part of current NM-3 includes the route of original 1920s cross-state route 3.
+History: Route 3 and NM-3 have had a continuous existence since before the mid-1910s, but no part of current NM-3 includes the route of original 1920s cross-state route 3.
 Originally, Route 3 began at Las Cruces, followed present-day U.S. 70 and 54 to Tucumcari, then U.S. 66 to the Texas border.
-After establishment of the U.S. routes in 1927, the northerly end of NM-3 was realigned onto its modern routing north of Duran.
-At first, this rerouted NM-3 ran from Vaughn north to Anton Chico along a route that appears to no longer exist, but by 1930 or so it was moved west to its current alignment from Duran to Villanueva.
+Within a few years after establishment of the U.S. routes in 1927, the northerly end of NM-3 was realigned onto its modern routing north of Duran replacing NM-23 .
+In 1927, this rerouted NM-3 ran from Vaughn north to Anton Chico along a route that appears to no longer exist, but by 1930 or so it was moved west to its current alignment from Duran to Villanueva.
 Between Villanueva and Bernal, it followed what is now a partially non-existent route, but was moved west to its current alignment in the 1950s.
-To the south, the designation was retained on U.S. 70 and for a while after the southward extension of U.S. 54.
-In addition, an apparently independent segment of route 3 (now NM-9) ran in the mid-1930s from U.S. 80 near the Arizona border to Columbus.
-(There was a connection from Columbus to Las Cruces until the early 1930s, and the split route persisted after that time).
-On the north end, NM-3 followed what is now NM-518 from Las Vegas to Taos, and NM-522 from Taos to the Colorado border.
-These latter segments were redesignated in the 1988 renumbering.

 Improvements: First paved part was the new connection from U.S. 85 near Ribera to Villanueva.
 Part from Duran to Encino paved mid-60s, Villanueva to I-40 paved first (early 70s), finally I-40 to Encino (may have been 1980).
 Also, there was no interchange with I-40 until the 1980s.